-At the end of the course, a student will be able to understand
+At the end of the course, a student will be able to

-No. Course Outcome CO1 Strengthen the concepts relating to Factories Act with special reference to trade unions and collective bargaining.
-CO2 Discuss the standing orders statute based on the relationship between the employer and the workmen in an industrial establishment.
-CO3 Evaluate the concept of Industrial Disputes and the prevention of exploitation of the workers and prevent illegal strikes and lockouts.
-CO4 Understand in detail the elements of economic coercion such as strikes, layoffs, and other disciplinary actions and enquiries by the management.
+- CO1 A: Strengthen the concepts relating to Factories Act with special reference totrade unions and collective bargaining. - CO1 B: Understand the the rights of workmen in an industrial establishment - CO2 Discuss the standing orders statute based on the relationship between theemployer. - CO3: Evaluate the concept of Industrial Disputes and the prevention of exploitation of the workers and prevent illegal strikes and lockouts. - Understand in detail the elements of economic coercion such as strikes, layoffs, and disciplinary actions and enquiries by the management.